tukl-msd/DRAMSys/README.md

 ### DRAMSys Configuration

-The DRAMSys executable supports one argument which is a JSON file that contains certain arguments and the path of other configuration files for the desired simulation.
+The DRAMSys executable supports one argument, which is a JSON file that contains certain arguments and the name of nested configuration files for the desired simulation.
+Alternatively, the contents of nested configuration files can also be added directly to the top configuration file instead of the file name.

 The JSON code below shows an example configuration: